 - See the African penguins at Boulders Beach

 Day 1: Welcome to South Africa!
 Arrive into Johannesburg and we’ll pick you up and take you to our starting accommodation.
 Kick back and relax by the pool before meeting the rest of your group later.

 Day 3: The Panorama Route.
-Stop for breakfast in Dullstroom, then continue on to the legendary Panorama Route for views that are out of this world.
-Spend the night under canvas at a cool backpacker camp.
+Stop for breakfast in Dullstroom, then continue to the legendary Panorama Route for views that are out of this world.
+Spend the night at a cool backpacker resort.

 Day 4: Kruger National Park.
 One of the world’s best wildlife-watching destinations is on the menu today - Kruger National Park!
 Keep your eyes peeled for wildlife as we drive to our on-park camp.
 Then enjoy a traditional South African barbecue dinner under the stars.